RenaldasZ/projectas_Griaustinis/README.md

 The control of the main player in the game is very simple.
 The game starts in the village, and by selecting a location with the mouse, we encounter enemies.
 If we want to fight them, we click the "Attack" button.
 If our strength is not enough, we can return to the village location.
 At any time, we can access the inventory and purchase or use a health potion.

-Please note that the code you provided does not include the implementation of the inventory functionality or the purchasing/use of health potions.
-If you would like assistance with implementing these features, please provide more details or specific requirements.

 # File Descriptions